vezzolter/DSA/DataStructures/Tree/Tree.md

   - **Breadth of the Tree** — is the number of nodes at the last level of the tree, i.e. number of leaves.
 - **Degree of a Node** — is a total number of children of a particular node.
   - **Degreee of a Tree** — is the highest degree among all the nodes.

+---
+**Tree May Include Operations For:**
+- **Access/Search** — finding a specific element, checking if an element exists in the tree, or retrieving elements based on certain criteria (e.g. minimum, maximum, predecessor, successor)
+- **Insertion** — inserting a new element into the tree, while maintaining the tree's properties.
+- **Removal** — removing specific elements or based on certain criteria.
+- **Clear** — removing all elements, resetting it to an empty state.
+- **Empty** — checking if the tree contains no elements.
+- **Size** — determining the number of elements (nodes).
+- **Height** — determining the height or depth of elements/tree.
+- **Traversal** — visiting all the elements (nodes) in a specific order.